GispoCoding/QGIS-visualization-workshop/README.md

 Trying to replicate the look and feel of old maps with modern tools is more difficult than one would imagine.
 ![An example of classic cartography.
 Source: https://timomeriluoto.kapsi.fi/Sivut/Paasivu/KARTAT/Teemakartat/Teemakartat.html](https://github.com/GispoCoding/QGIS-visualization-workshop/blob/master/images/old_map_example.PNG?raw=true)

+So a bit of *noise* in your maps can make them look very different and more personal,

+Choosing the right colors is a key factor in making stunning cartography.
+An excellent resource to help you with that is [this blog post](https://blog.datawrapper.de/beautifulcolors/) by Datawrapper.

 ## Importing visualization resources
 Most of the resources QGIS uses for visualization is XML-based or text based.
 This means that exporting and importing data is relatively easy.